Policy of deliberate ambiguity: United States

-The United States has utilized numerous policies of strategic ambiguity in numerous geopolitical areas.

-Taiwan issue
+Political status of Taiwan

 The United States has numerous ambiguous policies relating to its positions on Taiwan.
 This issue is at the cornerstone of United States–Taiwan relations and a central sticking point in United States–China relations.
 This policy was intended to discourage both a unilateral declaration of independence by ROC leaders and an invasion of Taiwan by the PRC.
 The United States seemingly abandoned strategic ambiguity in 2001 after then-President George W. Bush stated that he would "do whatever it takes" to defend Taiwan.
 He later used more ambiguous language, stating in 2003 that "The United States policy is one China".

 Former President Joe Biden also seemingly abandoned strategic ambiguity, having said on several occasions that the United States would defend Taiwan if it was attacked.
 After each of these remarks, however, the White House declared that there had been no official change in policy.
 As an example, in October 2021, President Biden announced a commitment that the United States would defend Taiwan if attacked by the People's Republic of China.
 But then the White House quickly clarified: "The president was not announcing any change in our policy and there is no change in our policy".

-In May 2022 Biden again stated that the U.S. would intervene militarily if China invaded Taiwan, though a White House official again stated that the statement did not indicate a policy shift.
+In May 2022, Biden again stated that the US would intervene militarily if China invaded Taiwan, though a White House official again stated that the statement did not indicate a policy shift.

+Since President Donald Trump's return to office in January 2025, the US policy on Taiwan has embraced the long-term policy of strategic ambiguity.
+In December 2025, the US published its Security Strategy and states that US will also maintain longstanding declaratory policy on Taiwan, meaning that the US does not support any unilateral change to the status quo in the Taiwan Strait.

+During US President Donald Trump's May 2026 visit to China, Trump revealed that General Secretary of the Chinese Communist Party Xi Jinping had explicitly asked him whether he would defend Taiwan in the event of a conflict.
+Trump told the media that he had told Xi that "I do not talk about that", suggesting a continuation of the long-standing US policy of strategic ambiguity.

+Senkaku Islands dispute

+At the time of the reversion of Okinawa (including the Senkaku Islands) to Japan in 1972, the US government adopted an ambiguous policy on the status of the Senkaku Islands, which are claimed by China.
+It returned administration over the Senkaku Islands to Japan but has not taken a stance on the sovereignty of the islands.
+However, the islands are covered under Article 5 of the US-Japan Security Treaty.